 The Edward J. Bloustein School of Planning and Public Policy and the School of Environmental and Biological Sciences collaborate through the Initiative for “science informing planning informing policy” for a more sustainable Raritan.
 Towards that end, the Initiative facilitates the following activities:

 The annual conference highlights accomplishments within the region to advance local and regional sustainable development efforts, address issues of common concern throughout the region, and identify ongoing priorities.
 Read summaries of our past conferences here.
-And Save the Date of June 8, 2018 for our 10th Annual conference.

 Periodic workshops provide opportunities for education and information exchange and promote best management practices on specific priority issues.
 Attendees commend these workshops for addressing issues of key concern locally.
 The people who participate learn much they can apply immediately to improve the quality of the land and waters of their local environment.
 Read summaries of our past workshops here.